-Consumer Confidence Report for Testing Year 2021
+Consumer Confidence Report for Testing Year 2023

-The City of Union has prepared the following report to provide information to you, the consumer, on the quality of our drinking water for testing year 2021.
+The City of Union has prepared the following report to provide information to you, the consumer, on the quality of our drinking water for testing year 2023.
 This report has been prepared as part of state and federal requirements to inform the consumer as mandated by the Safe Drinking Water Act.
 We welcome the opportunity to inform residents and business owners of our high water quality.
+We have a current, unconditioned license to operate our water system.